BlueEquinoxDev/waste-detection-aidl/README.md

 #### Dataset classes

 #### Train
+The mask2former model has been finetunned using the weights from ``facebook/mask2former-swin-tiny-ade-semantic``.

 To train mask2former model in any of the datasets, do:
 ```
 python -m scripts.train_mask2former_segmentation --dataset_type=taco1 [--batch_size=1] [--checkpoint_path=your_checkpoint_path]